Increasing safety and security through testing of rail operating rules

 As you look for a digital solution that can make testing and compliance easier in your railroad, keep these considerations in mind

-1. This solution should be digital one that’ll help you avoid human-made errors and avoid manual, time-consuming, and repetitive tasks (like test plan creation) that can instead be automated for you.
-Offering an easy-to-use dashboard ensures that you can see the results of tests performed against business KPIs, supporting reporting and increased visibility into the testing process
+- This solution should be digital one that’ll help you avoid human-made errors and avoid manual, time-consuming, and repetitive tasks (like test plan creation) that can instead be automated for you.
+Offering an easy-to-use dashboard ensures that you can see the results of tests performed against business KPIs, supporting reporting and increased visibility into the testing process.

 - Pre-populated rules library: Get ready to leverage a ready-to-use knowledge base and rules library for GCOR.
 Enabling the mass import of rule masters to administer tests means that you’ll be able to factor in both federal and territory-specific rules directly into your test plans.

-3. Integration with business systems: imagine the bonus of real-time updating of employee information following a test, such as when an employee fails a drug and alcohol test.
-Avoid running into safety concerns by having unqualified crew working, accomplished through integration with your qualification tracking system.
+- Integration with business systems: imagine the bonus of real-time updating of employee information following a test, such as when an employee fails drug and alcohol testing.
+Avoid running into railroad safety concerns by having unqualified crew working, accomplished through integration with your qualification tracking system.
 A strong operational testing system should integrate with SAP, ERP, and HRMS to support a system that will support your entire business.

 - Sends you notifications and alerts: It’s challenging to keep track of all the rules that you have to follow and make sure that all your testing is up to date.
 The bonus of a digital application is that you can receive notifications and alerts that tell you of approaching deadlines related to testing assignments or the execution of tests, keeping you in the know with real-time information.

 Next steps with a partner